 In the cooler fall and winter months, production moves indoors to a 150 square-foot heated greenhouse, 60 square-foot unheated outdoor greenhouse and an indoor light garden, yielding another 150 pounds of salad and microgreens, several thousand edible flowers and another 50 pounds of herbs.

-Bill and Rick also established the rooftop garden above XOCO, a 1000 square-foot rooftop space where upward of 650 pounds of tomatoes, 125 pounds of chiles and 80 pounds of Chinese long beans and an abundance of specialty herbs are grown each season.
+Our restaurants also make use of the rooftop garden above XOCO, a 1000 square-foot rooftop space where upward of 650 pounds of tomatoes, 125 pounds of chiles and 80 pounds of Chinese long beans and an abundance of specialty herbs are grown each season.
 It just doesn’t get more local than that.

 More than just an urban oasis that produces Frontera’s “rooftop salsa,” the gardens also gives our restaurant staff the chance to participate in the food production process.